aequorea/gly/README.md

 hydrophobic-hydrophobic-hydrophilic-hydrophobic-hydrophilic-hydrophobic

 and replace the hydrophilic residues with sequon residues asparagine and threonine respectively.
-Since the match is rarely perfect we score the sites based on the hydropathy index found in A Simple Method for Displaying the Hydropathic Character of a Protein by Jack Kyte and Russell F. Doolittle doi:10.1016/0022-2836(82)90515-0.
+Since the match is rarely perfect we score the sites based on a well-known hydropathy index found in (doi:10.1016/0022-2836(82)90515-0).

 If the proposed site is not on a beta sheet, the algorithm looks for solvent accessible pairs where the three residues including the pair and the residue in between them are maximally hydrophilic.